 Some threats reinstall themselves if you don't delete their core files.
 We recommend downloading SpyHunter to remove harmful programs for you.
 This may save you hours and ensure you don't harm your system by deleting the wrong files.

-- Remove Agafurretor by clicking on the Thrash Bin icon next to its name.
+- Remove the suspicious-looking ones by clicking on the Remove/Trash Bin button next to them.

 WARNING!
 READ CAREFULLY BEFORE PROCEEDING!